 - Prepare regular data reports for staff, directors, and board members as requested.

-- Coordinate and support on- and off-site meetings and events involving ACAF staff and project collaborators.
+- Coordinate and support online meetings/events as well as on- and off-site meetings/events involving ACAF staff and project collaborators.

 - Other duties as assigned.